top of page

 2. Practices to access the Higher Mind

-Ultimately, to maintain Presence in Love we need to cultivate the Compassionate Mind of the Observer, developing new thinking patterns which will influence positively our feeling states and our actions.
-But how do we recognize an Awakened Mind?
-And most of all how do we access it?
+Ultimately, to maintain Presence in Love, we need to cultivate the Compassionate Mind of the Observer, developing new thinking patterns that will positively influence our feeling states and actions.
+But how do we recognise an Awakened Mind?
+And most of all, how do we access it?

 Characteristics of the Higher Mind versus the Individual Mind: